arushimunjal/cse15l-lab-reports/cse15l-lab-report-3.md

 find technical/ -mtime -8
 ```

 > This command searches for all files in the technical directory that were modified within the last 7 days.
-This command is useful for finding the files and directories that were modified within the last week.
+This command is useful for searching for altered files/directories from the previous week.

 ```
 find technical/ -mtime +10 -mtime -15